 Developmental Evaluation Report Summary

+Disability Support Services (DSS) in the Ministry of Social Development (MSD) contracted disability support providers are independently evaluated to ensure they are meeting their contractual requirements to deliver quality supports and improve outcomes for disabled people.

-isability upport ervices (DSS) in the Ministry of Social Development () This document summarises the report for a developmental evaluation of a DSS contracted provider.
-By publishing the summary report, DSS inform the disability community and the sector about the quality and effectiveness of services, moves towards making services more accessible and inclusive, and gives disabled people more choice and control.
-Identifiable and personal information has been removed to protect individuals’ privacy.
+This document summarises a report for a developmental evaluation of a DSS contracted provider.
+It provides information about the quality and effectiveness of the service, and its progress towards making its services more accessible and inclusive, and giving disabled people more choice and control.

+Summary reports are published on the DSS website.
+Identifiable and personal information is removed to protect individuals’ privacy.
 If you require the full report, please email OIA_Request@msd.govt.nz and request it under the Official Information Act (OIA).

 General information